-A defendant is a career offender if (1) the defendant was at least eighteen years old at the time of the instant offense, (2) the instant offense is a crime of violence or trafficking in a controlled substance, and (3) the defendant has at least two prior felony convictions of either a crime of violence or a controlled substance offense.
+A defendant is a career offender if (1) the defendant was at least eighteen years old at the time of the instant offense, (2) the instant offense of conviction is a felony that is either a crime of violence or a controlled substance offense, and (3) the defendant has at least two prior felony convictions of either a crime of violence or a controlled substance offense.
 If the offense level for a career criminal from the table below is greater than the offense level otherwise applicable, the offense level from the table below shall apply.
 A career offender's criminal history category in every case shall be Category VI.

-Offense Statutory Maximum Offense Level

-(A) Life 37

-(B) 20 years or more 34

-(C) 10 years or more, but less than 20 years 26

-(D) 5 years or more, but less than 10 years 19

-(E) More than 1 year, but less than 5 years 12

-(F) 1 year or less 4
+Offense Statutory Maximum Offense Level (A) Life 37 (B) 25 years or more 34 (C) 20 years or more, but less than 25 years 32 (D) 15 years or more, but less than 20 years 29 (E) 10 years or more, but less than 15 years 24 (F) 5 years or more, but less than 10 years 17 (Ġ) More than 1 year, but less than 5 years 12